List of festivals in Nigeria: Felabration

 Felabration is an annual music festival conceived in 1998 by Yeni Anikulapo-Kuti in memory and celebration of her father Fela Kuti, a Nigerian musician and human rights activist known for pioneering the afrobeat genre of music.
 The one-week-long event which is held annually at the New Afrika Shrine in Ikeja, attracts visitors from different countries and has thus been considered as an official tourist destination by the Lagos State Government.

-Felabration is held on the week of Fela Kuti birthday.
-The event features musical performances from top music acts from Nigeria and guest appearances from internationally acclaimed musicians and personalities.
+Felabration is held on the week of Fela Kuti's birthday.
+The event features musical performances by top acts from Nigeria and guest appearances by internationally acclaimed musicians and personalities.
 It also consists of street parades, symposia on social and topical issues, debates and photo exhibitions.
-The festival had legendary performances from Star acts like Third World: an international reggae group, 2face, Femi Kuti, Ice Prince and a surprise performance by Majek Fashek.
+The festival had performances from Star acts like Third World: an international reggae group, 2face, Femi Kuti, Ice Prince and a surprise performance by Majek Fashek.